Beliavsky/FortranShell/README.md

  line n <code> to replace the current line n with <code>
  insert n <code> to move lines n on down by 1 and put <code> on line n
 ```
+`fedit.exe foo.f90` pulls in code from `foo.f90`.
+Otherwise program starts blank.
+In most cases
+an ```end``` is supplied automatically and need not be supplied by the user.